 Plans: Free (7-day trial, Paid)

-We need to provide an honorable mention to Private Internet Access as well.
+We need to provide an honorable mention to Private Internet Access (PIA) as well.
 It is a good iPhone VPN and amongst the most trusted as well.
 Private Internet Access has support for P2P apps and can block ads and ad trackers.
 But the pricing is on the higher side.
 We could have easily added many more VPN apps like Cyberghost but that would only add to the confusion while diluting the “Best VPN apps” list.